What is a Animation Supervisor?

 What does a Animation Supervisor do?

-What role does a Animation Supervisor play?
+What skills does a Animation Supervisor need?

 While a college degree is not a strict requirement for becoming an Animation Supervisor, many professionals in this position hold a bachelor's or master's degree in Animation, Film, Computer Graphics, or a related field.
 Essential to the role is a combination of formal education and substantial experience in the industry.
 A strong portfolio and a track record of successful animation projects are typically more important than academic credentials alone.
 However, college programs can provide valuable training and networking opportunities that can be beneficial in this career path.